Celebrity

 Album: Red (Taylor’s Version)

-Often, the most depressing songs sound the most joyful.
-Swift tends to wear her emotions on her sleeve, happy or sad, but “Forever Winter” proves that she’s just as excellent at wrapping sadness in sunshine.
+Swift wears her emotions on her sleeve, happy or sad, and “Forever Winter” proves she’s excellent at wrapping sadness in sunshine.
 Co-written with Foster the People’s Marc Foster, the sympathetic yet vague lyrics could be interpreted as the story of an abusive parent, a gay kid’s coming out, or a severe bout of depression.
-But no matter what, Swift will always be there with a smile.
+Regardless, Swift is there with a smile.

 Album: Fearless (Taylor’s Version)